iobio/iobio-gru-backend/docs/architecture.md

 ## fibridge

-[fibridge][3] is a generic services that provides a way to proxy HTTP connections to a WebSocket source. iobio uses it for local file support.
-The way it works is the iobio app opens a file (for example a bam file) and also opens a WebSocket channel to the fibridge server.
+[fibridge][3] is a generic service which provides a way to proxy HTTP connections to a WebSocket source. iobio uses it for local file support.
+The way it works is the iobio app opens a file on the user's machine (for example a bam file) and also opens a WebSocket channel to the fibridge server.
 The fibridge server provides a URL for the file.
 The app then invokes the gru backend, giving it the fibridge URL.
 From gru's perspective, it's just an HTTP request, but in reality the app is on the other end, serving the file over the WebSocket, proxied through the fibridge server.

 ## Multialign